 - Gain the attitude required to become a competent and valuable member of the Emergency Medical Service team

 Successful graduates from this program will be able to:

-- identify and perform the skills required for the presenting injury or illness consistent with national and regional standards of care; and
+- Identify and perform the skills required for the presenting injury or illness consistent with national and regional standards of care